AnriiGegliuk/YoutubeAPI_Analysis/README.md

 YouTube is a video-sharing platform where users can upload, share, and view videos.
 With over 2 billion monthly active users, it is one of the largest social media platforms in the world.
 YouTube provides access to a vast amount of data, including views, likes, comments, and more, which can be analyzed to gain insights into audience behavior and content performance.

-In this project, we performed an analysis of the Jonna Jinton YouTube channel.
-We used the YouTube API Python library to retrieve data such as video titles, descriptions, tags, view counts, and durations.
-We also used various Python libraries such as pandas, matplotlib, and seaborn for data analysis and visualization.
+In this project, I performed an analysis of the Jonna Jinton YouTube channel.
+I used the YouTube API Python library to retrieve data such as video titles, descriptions, tags, view counts, and durations.
+I also used various Python libraries such as pandas, matplotlib, and seaborn for data analysis and visualization.

 The objective of this project was to gain insights into the performance and growth of the Jonna Jinton channel.
-We analyzed factors such as video duration, publishing year, and tags to understand their relationship with the view count.
-Our analysis aimed to identify trends, patterns, and areas for improvement to help the channel grow and succeed.
+I analyzed factors such as video duration, publishing year, and tags to understand their relationship with the view count.
+My analysis aimed to identify trends, patterns, and areas for improvement to help the channel grow and succeed.

 However, it's important to note that the data obtained from the YouTube API has limitations, such as only providing data for videos that are publicly available and excluding data from private or deleted videos.
 Additionally, the data may not be entirely accurate as view counts may not reflect actual views due to factors such as bot views or ad views.